-- Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

-- High Temperature

-Gas Cooled Reactors
+- High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors

-Non-Water-Cooled Advanced Reactor Technology HIGH TEMPERATURE GAS COOLED REACTORS
+Non-Water-Cooled Advanced Reactor Technology High TEMPERATURE GAS COOLED REACTORS

-EXAMPLE OF GAS-GRAPHITE REACTORS UNDER DEVELOPMENT
+EXAMPLE OF GAS REACTORS UNDER DEVELOPMENT

-X-energy: The Xe-100 is an 80 megawatt pebble-bed reactor that uses inert helium as the coolant and energy transfer mechanism.
-It is a high-temperature reactor running at lower pressures than water-based models.
-The high temperatures also produce steam that can be utilized for industrial processes, hydrogen production, and other applications.
-The modular design can be scaled up to a 320 megawatt power plant by grouping four reactors together.
-The reactor is continuously fueled (TRISO pebbles can be changed out), and thus the reactor can be refueled while operating.
+Xe-100: The Xe-100 is an 80 megawatt pebble-bed reactor that uses inert helium as the coolant and energy transfer mechanism.
+It is a high-temperature gas reactor running at lower pressures than water-based reactors.
+The high temperature steam produced can be utilized for electricity, industrial processes, hydrogen production, and other applications.
+The modular design can be scaled up to a 320 megawatt power plant in a 4-reactor configuration.
+The reactor is continuously fueled (TRISO pebbles can be changed out for new ones), and thus, the reactor can be refueled while operating.
 The TRISO fuel form is also a good package for containing nuclear waste because it will hold the fission products, which are radioactive, in place for the long term.
 In case of equipment malfunction, no operator action is required to maintain safety.

-In December 2022, X-energy announced they would be going public marking the second advanced nuclear company to do so.
-In March 2023, X-energy announced a joint development agreement (JDA) with Dow to demonstrate the first grid-scale advanced nuclear reactor for an industrial site in North America.
-Under the JDA, Dow will become a subawardee under the DOE's Advanced Reactor Demonstration Program and will install a Xe-100 reactor plant at one of Dow's U.S. Gulf Coast sites by 2027.
+In December 2022, X-energy announced they would be going public, marking the second advanced nuclear company to do so.
+In March 2023, X-energy announced a Joint Development Agreement (JDA) with Dow to demonstrate the first grid-scale advanced nuclear reactor for an industrial site in North America.
+Under the JDA, Dow will become a subawardee under the DOE's Advanced Reactor Demonstration Program and will install a Xe-100 reactor plant at the Dow's Seadrift facility by the end of this decade.
 Before this annoucement, X-energy's original ARDP partner was Energy Northwest.
-According to Energy Northwest's website, they remain committed to working with X-energy to deploy HTGRs in Washington state but are no longer part of DOE ARDP.
+Since the X-energy announcement with Dow, Energy Northwest has publicly announced a JDA with X-energy to deploy HTGRs in Washington state but are no longer part of DOE ARDP.

 Separately, the ARDP award also funds building a commercial TRISO fuel manufacturing facility.
 In April 2022, X-energy announced that their TRISO-X Fuel Fabrication Facility will be constructed in Oak Ridge, TN and submitted an application to build the new facility.
 X-energy is also currently in the VDR Phase 2 licensing process and has signed an MOU with OPG to potentially deploy Xe-100s in Canada.

-- Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

-- O High Temperature Gas Cooled Reactors
+- High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

 - Micro-Reactors